 Marketing initiatives are an important component of our strategy to increase revenue and are primarily designed to encourage consumers to complete an application for health insurance.
-Variable marketing costs represent direct costs incurred in member acquisition from our direct, marketing partners and online advertising channels.
+Variable marketing costs represent direct costs incurred in member acquisition from our marketing partners and online advertising channels.
 Variable marketing costs exclude fixed overhead costs, such as personnel related costs, consulting expenses, facilities and other operating costs allocated to the marketing and advertising department.
 In addition, we incur customer care and enrollment ("CC&E") expenses in assisting applicants during the enrollment process.

-The numerator used to calculate each metric is the portion of the respective operating expenses for marketing and advertising and CC&E that is directly related to member acquisition for our sale of Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans (collectively, the "Medicare Plans") and for all individual and family major medical plans and short-term health insurance plans (collectively, "IFP Plans"), respectively.
+The numerator used to calculate each metric is the portion of the respective operating expenses for marketing and advertising and CC&E that is directly related to member acquisition for our sale of Medicare

+Advantage, Medicare Supplement and Medicare Part D prescription drug plans (collectively, the "Medicare Plans") and for all individual and family major medical plans and short-term health insurance plans (collectively, "IFP Plans"), respectively.
 The denominator used to calculate each metric is based on a derived metric that represents the relative value of the new members acquired.
-For Medicare Plans, we call this derived metric Medicare Advantage ("MA")-equivalent approved members, and for IFP Plans, we call this derived metric IFP-equivalent approved members.
+For Medicare Plans, we call this derived metric IFP-equivalent approved members, and for IFP Plans, we call this derived metric IFP-equivalent approved members and for IFP Plans, we call this derived metric state of the new members.
 The calculations for MA-equivalent approved members and for IFP-equivalent approved members are based on the weighted number of approved members for Medicare Plans and IFP Plans during the period, with the number of approved members adjusted based on the relative LTV of the product they are purchasing.
 Since the LTV for any product fluctuates from period to period, the weight given to each product was determined based on their relative LTVs at the time of our adoption of ASC 606.